torchlight-api/engine/README.md

 Community contributions are welcomed!
 However, if you are contributing additional themes or grammars, please take care to ensure their license allows it.

-If you spot a grammar or theme with that is being improperly used, please create an issue and it will be addressed.
+If you spot a grammar or theme that is being improperly used, please create an issue and it will be addressed.

 ## Credits